Richard Graham (politician): Stalking

-Laura Richards, the founder and director of Paladin, National Stalking Advocacy Service released this statement in support of the work of Graham.
+Laura Richards, the founder and director of Paladin, the National Stalking Advocacy Service released this statement in support of the work of Graham.
 “This law change will allow Judges greater flexibility when sentencing stalkers and provide some respite for victims of stalking.
 This is about justice, ensuring better protection for victims as well as changing lives and saving lives.
 We are grateful to Alex Chalk MP and Richard Graham MP, as well as Baroness Jan Royall for tabling the amendment in the House of Lords.”

 Commonwealth servicemen

-In March 2019, a cross party group of MPs led by Richard Graham and Madeleine Moon wrote to Home Secretary Sajid Javid calling for the abolition of visa fees for commonwealth servicemen and women in the British Armed Forces.
+In March 2019, a cross party group of MPs led by Graham and Madeleine Moon wrote to Home Secretary Sajid Javid calling for the abolition of visa fees for commonwealth servicemen and women in the British Armed Forces.
 Graham said “These men and women are willing to put their life on the line for our country and the current situation doesn’t reflect our and the nation’s respect for them.
 The changes we propose are in line with the Armed Forces Covenant and would make a real difference to those who’ve shown such commitment to the UK.”
 On 5 June 2019 Sajid Javid announced the rule change which would allow soldiers from Commonwealth countries to bring families to Britain.